• HOME

 • CONTACT

-I've always been fascinated by objects degraded by time and use - rusty truck boxes, scratched tools, bent signage, Boba Fett's helmet.
-Imperfect veneers that constantly change under the rigors of life: chipped, scratched and faded but still useful.
-Each mark, gouge and dent tells a story, spins a yarn or becomes a fable because absolute truth, like the past, no longer exists.
-As I get older, this ethos is becoming more personal - the dings and patinas we suffer through life transcend wisdom and character creating 'new' beauty.
-Paradoxically, it gives us an opportunity - consciously or not - to create myths and mysteries.
+As I get older, this ethos is becoming more personal—the dings and patinas we suffer through life transcend wisdom and character, creating ‘new’ beauty.
+Paradoxically, it gives us an opportunity—consciously or not—to create myths and mysteries.
 Our history is a story we tell ourselves.
-The work explores this concept in minimal forms, mixed palettes and nature's input.
+The work explores this concept through minimal forms, mixed palettes, and nature's input.

 Sub-textually, the work is a critique of conspicuous consumption fueled by the transformation from artisan capitalism to our current neo-feudalist, government corporatism.
-The former, which created essential and enduring products has been replaced by a wasteful system which promotes mindless consumerism for temporary objects and short-lived gratification.
-I think it's incumbent upon artists to be aware of how their uses of matériel and energy impact society at large.
+The former, which created essential and enduring products has been replaced by a wasteful system that promotes mindless consumerism for temporary objects and short-lived gratification.
+I think it's incumbent upon artists to be aware of how their use of matériel and energy impact society at large.

-Copyright © 2025 jayhall.art
+Copyright © 2026 jayhall.art

 Powered by